 The university reserves the right to impose limits or conditions bearing on the roles, activities, and presence of accompanying individuals.
 This includes TAs, chaperones, and local assistants as well as spouses, partners, or children, among others.

-Detailed guidelines for programs sponsored by Student International Academic Affairs are available.
+Detailed guidelines for programs sponsored by Illinois Abroad and Global Exchange (IAGE) are available.
 For additional information and suggestions that can be incorporated into similar documents produced by other units, please see below.

-The following guidelines describe the limits or conditions that apply to all individuals accompanying study abroad groups sponsored by Student International Academic Affairs.
+The following guidelines describe the limits or conditions that apply to all individuals accompanying study abroad groups sponsored by IAGE.
 Modifications to these guidelines can be negotiated for groups co-sponsored with other

 - Program Leadership: For all programs with accompanying leaders, one person will be the designated leader for issues of student safety and well-being.
-This person will report to the Director of Student International Academic Affairs.
+This person will report to the Director of IAGE.
 In many cases an individual will also be designated as responsible for academic issues or oversight of the program.
-While working with Student International Academic Affairs, ultimate academic oversight for the program will normally rest with the sponsoring unit within the University.
+While working with IAGE, ultimate academic oversight for the program will normally rest with the sponsoring unit within the University.
 These roles, (a) safety and well-being leadership, and (b) academic leadership, may be held by one individual or they may be held by different individuals.
 In all cases leadership roles will be agreed upon in writing before the beginning of a program.

 - Accompanying Individuals: Additional adults may accompany the group.
-In such a case the role of the person(s) must be agreed upon in advance, in writing, between the individual, the leadership of the program (above) and the Director of Student International Academic Affairs as well as the Dean/Director of additional sponsoring units.
+In such a case the role of the person(s) must be agreed upon in advance, in writing, between the individual, the leadership of the program (above) and the Director of IAGE as well as the Dean/Director of additional sponsoring units.
 Students will also be notified of the role of accompanying adults.

 - Roles for Accompanying Individuals: All accompanying individuals, directly or indirectly, become representatives of the University of Illinois and its educational mission.
 It is important they recognize this and that it is reflected in their behavior.
 It is anticipated that accompanying individuals will fall into one of the following categories: